 Move Them to the ATS

-If this skill and job-matching sounds familiar, it should!
+If skills and job-matching sounds familiar, it should!
 Filtering out candidates based on whether or not they fit the qualifications of the jobs you’re posting is often the task of the applicant tracking system, not the sourcing software.
 But technology moves quickly, and nowadays the line between ATS and sourcing software blurs quickly.
 Integrating the two seems like an obvious choice: if you want to cull down a crowded talent pool, sourcing is your first line of defense, followed by an ATS’ ability to reduce the talent pool by up to 75%.
-Sourcing helps by making sure candidates with the same name who are actually different people aren’t discarded, and the ATS decides if either of them is qualified.
+Sourcing helps by ensuring candidates with the same name who are actually different people aren’t discarded, and the ATS decides if either is qualified.
 So when you let one flow easily into the other, both are more effective.

-There’s lots more we could write about the ways recruiting analytics, sourcing and applicant tracking systems can all work together, but we thought we’d distill our sourcing knowledge into the five most important steps.
+There’s lots more we could write about the ways recruiting analytics, sourcing, and applicant tracking systems can all work together.
+Still, we thought we’d distill our sourcing knowledge into the five most important steps.
 Take them to heart and you’ll have a much easier time finding great hires, now and every time you hire.

 Our new ClearCompany Sourcing is the perfect fusion of an applicant tracking system and sourcing platform.
-Find out how your company can take their recruiting to the next level by signing up today!
+Find out how your company can take its recruiting to the next level by signing up today!